TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Model and Definitions

-\paragraph{System model.} We consider a system of~$n$ \emph{validators} $\mathcal{V}=\{v_1,\dots,v_n\}$ that communicate with each other.
-The validators interact by exchanging messages over a synchronous network with delay bound $\Delta > 0$.
-We assume that validators have synchronized clocks and that every validator is identified by a unique cryptographic identity and the public keys are common knowledge.
+\textbf{Validators.} We consider a system of~$n$ \emph{validators} $\mathcal{V}=\{v_1,\dots,v_n\}$ in a message-passing system with an underlying \emph{synchronous} network with delay bound~$\Delta > 0$.
+We assume that validators have synchronized clocks.
+Each validator is uniquely identified by a cryptographic identity, and their public keys are common knowledge. {We use the notation $\sign{\msg{m}}{i}$ to indicate that a message $\msg{m}$ is signed by validator $v_i$.} A protocol for~$\mathcal{V}$ consists of a collection of programs with instructions for all validators.